hrishikesh-kadam/setup-flutter/README.md

 # Please Note

 - Flutter is installed via GitHub repository source and not via `https://storage.googleapis.com` source.
   The later source comes with [Installation Bundles].
   See also, [Flutter's Official Installation].
 - GitHub will remove any cache entries that have not been accessed in over 7 days.
 - This action is intended for the **GitHub-hosted runners**.
-  Not tested on the **Self-hosted runners**.
+  Not tested on the **Self-hosted runners** yet.

 # Usage